EyasuTeshome/shifttracker/mock-interviews/JSR-schedule-your-industry-professional-mock-interview-v3.md

 **Attending this interview and receiving a satifactory score from the interviewer** is required to complete successfuly the third block of this module.

 The industry professional mock interviewer will assess and rate your performance using a scale of 1 to 4, where 1 means you need to improve substantially to be prepared for job interviews and 4, that you are very well prepared.
-To successfully complete the interview, you will need a score of 2 - 4.
-If you get a score of 1, you will repeat the block so that you can hone your interview skills.
+To successfully complete the interview, you will need a score of 2, 3 or 4.
+If you get a score of 1, you will repeat the block so that you can hone your interview skills and schedule another interview.

 ### Why is scheduling your industry professional mock interview important?